 Our cattle never visit a feedlot and instead remain on grass in pastures adjoining those in which their dams are resting and readying themselves for their next calving season.
 They fatten naturally on the nutrients from our pristine soil and water that support our pasture salad of mixed grasses.
 As they never leave our pastures, we know precisely what our cattle have eaten and how healthy they have been from birth to fully grown.
-This rigorous protocol ensures that Wolf Creek Farm maintains its certification from the American Grassfed Association.
+This rigorous protocol ensures that Wolf Creek Farm maintains its certifications from the American Grassfed Association and Animal Welfare Approved.
 Grass feeding and grass finishing is the key not only to animal health and happiness but also to the quality, taste, and nutritional value of their meat.
 As with all animals, including humans, you are what you eat.